 #1 Kaplan University – Associate of Applied Science in Medical Assisting Kaplan University is a regionally accredited university offering a top-notch education and creating job finding possibilities in a competitive market.
-Kaplan’s Associate of Applied Science in Medical Assisting program is accredited by the Commision on Accreditation of Allied Health Education Programs (caahep.org).
 It includes three different clinical competency courses that prepare students for all medical assisting responsibilities.
 They also offer an on campus experience for those looking to get into their certificate program (only available to residents of Iowa, Maryland, and Nebraska).
 Students seeking a medical assistant career are in good hands with Kaplan.
 There’s a reason they are #1 on our list!

 Herzing University offers two online medical assisting programs: an associate’s degree and a diploma.
 The associate’s program is accredited by the Accrediting Bureau of Health Education Schools (ABHES) and can be completed in just 16 to 24 months.
 The diploma program is also accredited by ABHES and can be finished in as few as 12 to 20 months.
 Herzing also has physical campus locations in 8 different states: Alabama, Florida, Georgia, Louisiana, Minnesota, Nebraska, Ohio, and Wyoming.
 Herzing’s M.A. program is also regionally accredited, ensuring credibility with any potential employer.
 All medical assisting graduates will be eligible and prepared to take the RMA exam through the American Medical Technologists Association (AMT).
 We stand by Herzing’s quality education level, and have no hesitations including them at the top of our list!